How to do Time Management for CAT 2021 Exam?

 Topper’s Say on Time Management

-When we say Time management for CAT, it does not only refer to the overall timings of CAT exam but includes the sectional timing as well.
+When we say how to do time management for CAT, it does not only refer to the overall timings of the CAT exam but includes the sectional timing as well.
 One of the theories on Time Management is “Goal setting theory” which is based on the concept that a person can be more motivated to perform any task if they have a clear and specific goal to achieve.

-As per topper of CAT 2019, Lakshya Kumar, “Time management should be considered as the fourth section of the CAT examination.
+As per the topper of CAT, Vishesh Garg, “Time management should be considered as the fourth section of the CAT examination.
 It is not just preparing Verbal Ability, Reasoning, and Quant but preparing all these 3 and attempting them within 3 hours of the stipulated time”.
 For him, Time management & hard work will lead to success for sure.”

 Quick Links -

 |Best Books for CAT Preparation||Best Study Material for CAT|

 What to Ask Yourself Before Doing Time Management for CAT?